Canada says officials did not act improperly when arresting Huawei CFO

 Vancouver lawyer Gary Botting, who has seen a video of Meng being detained at the airport, said immigration officials came across as "Keystone Cops."

-"There are real questions about whether her rights were violated," said Botting, who briefed Meng's defense team on Canada's extradition law after her arrest but is no longer involved with the case.
+"There are real questions about whether her rights were violated," said Botting, who briefed Meng's defence team on Canada's extradition law after her arrest but is no longer involved with the case.

 Meng, the daughter of Huawei founder Ren Zhengfei, spent 10 days in jail in December but was then released on C$10 million ($7.5 million) bail and is living in one of her two multimillion-dollar homes in Vancouver.
 She is required to wear an electronic ankle bracelet and pay for security guards.

 Huawei, the world's largest telecommunications equipment maker, has been accused by the United States of activities contrary to national security or foreign policy interests.
+Huawei denies those charges.

 U.S. and Chinese officials resumed trade talks last week, as the world’s two largest economies try to negotiate a way out of their 14-month trade war.

-(Reporting by Karen Freifeld; Editing by Tom Brown and Lisa Shumaker)
+(Reporting by Karen Freifeld; Writing by Denny Thomas; Editing by Tom Brown and Lisa Shumaker)

 By Karen Freifeld